darkweid/English_bot_v2/README.md

 - **Grammar tests:** Regular tests help reinforce grammar knowledge.
 - **Reminders:** Users can set personalized reminders to study.
 - **Administrator support:** Teachers can manage the learning process through an admin panel and receive notifications about key events.
+- **Hard Mode for Vocabulary Learning:** An experimental mode for a more challenging word study experience.

 ## Key Features for Students
 - **Word learning with spaced repetition.**
+- **Youglish Links:** Built-in link builder to Youglish allows users to view word pronunciation in real-life context.
 - **Grammar tests.**
 - **Study reminders.**
 - **Word learning statistics:** Users can track their progress for each topic: